-During the spring 2021 Advisory board meeting, the stakeholders in attendance will create a mission statement that will align with ECC's mission and strategic plan
+\\During the Fall 2021 Advisory board meeting, the stakeholders in attendance will vote on the mission statement that will align with ECC's mission and strategic plan

 Program Goals

 We will strive to provide an environment which

 - facilitates development of critical thinking and problemsolving skills. - creates an appreciation for the importance of professionalism and professional growth in a radiography career. - enables attainment of the knowledge and skills appropriate for an entry-level radiographer. - students will be able to communicate effectively.